xtdb/xtdb/docs/mvp.md

 **Q:** Does CRUX provide transaction functions?

-**A:** Not in the MVP.
-But As the log is ingested in the same order at all nodes, functional transformations of the tx-ops are possible in theory.
+**A:** Not directly in the MVP.
+But As the log is ingested in the same order at all nodes, purely functional transformations of the tx-ops are possible.
+The current transaction operations are implemented via a multi-method, `crux.tx/tx-command` which is possible to extend with further implementations.
+To make this work the spec `:crux.tx/tx-op` also needs to be extended to accept the new operation.
+A transaction command returns a map containing the keys `:kvs` `:pre-condition-fn` and `:post-condition-fn` (the functions are optional).

 **Q:** Does CRUX support the full Datomic/Datascript dialect of Datalog?